DSoftwareArtist/DSoftwareArtist/README.md

 ![](https://komarev.com/ghpvc/?username=DSoftwareArtist&style=flat&color=lightgrey)

-## Hi there!
-I'm Reamon Sumapig
+## I'm so glad you're here!
-... and I here's a fun fact:  I consider myself not just a software developer, but **DSoftwareArtist**.
+... because of that here's a fun fact:  I consider myself not just a software developer, but **DSoftwareArtist**.
 <br><br>
 &nbsp;&nbsp;&nbsp;In other words, I can work on a variety of projects, such as mobile apps, websites, and advanced business software solutions using state-of-the-art tools and technologies.
 <br><br>